 About us 3

 Investing with Quilter 3

-,

 Aims 4

 The Collective Retirement Account (CRA) and its benefits 4

 Your commitment 4

 What you have to do as the investor 4

-Diale

-Risks
+Risks 5

+Factors that could affect your account

-Factors that could affect your account 5
+ractors that could affect your account 5

 Questions and answers 7

 Q1.
 Could the Collective Retirement Account be right for me?
 8

 Q2.
 How does investing with Quilter work?
 8

 Q3.
 Is the Collective Retirement Account a stakeholder pension plan?
 9

 Q4.
 Is my money guaranteed?
 9

 Q5.
 How can money be paid into my Collective Retirement Account?
 9

 Q6.
 What about tax relief on money paid into my Collective Retirement Account?

 Q7.
 What happens if I transfer from another pension scheme?

 Q8.
 What assets can I invest in?

 Q9.
 What are unit trusts and OEICs?
 12

 Q10.
-What are Exchange Traded Funds, Exchange Traded Commodities and Investment Trusts: · 12
+What are Exchange Traded Funds, Exchange Traded Commodities and Investment Trusts?

 Q11.
 When will my payments be invested?
 12

 Q12.
 Can I change my choice of assets?
-13

 Q13.
 Do you charge for switches?

 Q14.
 Where can I find out about the charges?

 Q15.
 What about tax on my assets?

 Q16.
 What might my account be worth at my chosen pension age?

 Q17.
 When can my Collective Retirement Account be used to provide income and what choices do I have?

 Q18.
 How are withdrawals from my Collective Retirement Account taxed?

 Q19.
 What happens to my Collective Retirement Account when I die?

 Q20.
 What about tax when I die?

 Q21.
 Can I transfer my Collective Retirement Account to another scheme?
-15

 Q22.
 What if I am subject to taxes outside of the UK?

 Q23.
 How will you keep me informed about my account?
 15

 Q24.
 Can I change my mind?
-16

-Q25.
-What are investment pathways?
-16

 Q26.
 Can I switch out of an investment pathway?
 16

 Other information 17

 Contact details 18

-Conflicts of interest policy
+Conflicts of interest policy 18

-Suitability
+Suitability 18

-About the Terms and Conditions
+About the Terms and Conditions 18

-Regulatory protection
+Regulatory protection 18

-Financial Stability
+Financial Stability 18

-Compensation scheme
+Compensation scheme 18

-Complaint procedures
+Complaint procedures 19

-Pension Wise guidance service from MoneyHelper
+Pension Wise guidance service from MoneyHelper 19